Kralendijk

-Kralendijk (/nl/) is the capital and main port of the island of Bonaire in the Caribbean Netherlands.
+Kralendijk (/nl/) is the capital and the main port of the island of Bonaire in the Caribbean Netherlands.
 The language spoken in the town is Papiamentu, but Dutch and English are widely used.
 As of 2017, the town had a population of 10,620.
 In Papiamentu, the town is often called Playa or "beach".

 Off the coast of Kralendijk lies the uninhabited island of Klein Bonaire, noted for diving and snorkeling activities.
 This small island can be reached by water taxi, or, for divers, by practically all of the local dive operators.

 Etymology

 Kralendijk is an alteration of the Dutch word Koralendijk, which means "coral dike."

 History

 Fort Oranje was built in 1639 to defend Bonaire's main harbor.
 The fort was extensively modified around the end of the seventeenth century.
 The English settlement of "Playa" was established adjacent to the fort in 1810.
 The town was named "Kralendijk" by the Dutch colonial rulers in 1830.

 On May 10, 1940, 461 Dutch and German citizens were transported to Bonaire and interned in a camp just south of the fort.
 After World War II, this camp was converted into a hotel, which is now the Divi Bonaire.

 The town of Kralendijk is a result of the merger of five villages: Antriol (Entrejol), Nikiboko, Noord Saliña, Playa, and Tera Kora.